 A few weekends ago, I took time out from my busy life to retreat with The Soulful Woman.
 The retreat was set in the natural Australian bush setting of the beautiful Yanada Retreat Centre near Wiseman’s Ferry (pictured).
 Having attended two of The Soulful Woman’s Day Soul Spas, this longer weekend retreat was an absolute delight and exactly what I needed to slow down, replenish and pay attention to my soul.

-The Soulful Woman is a visionary collaboration between Shushann Movsessian and Gemma Summers, both transpersonal psychotherapists and coaches working in their Sydney private practices.
-I recently had the pleasure of interviewing Shushann and Gemma.
+The Soulful Woman is run by Shushann Movsessian a transpersonal psychotherapist and coach in a Sydney private practices.
+I recently had the pleasure of interviewing Shushann.
 Read on to find out more about The Soulful Woman.

-Our vision is to support and nourish women’s emotional and spiritual life through inspiration, guidance and education.
-We assist women to change their lives, pursue their dreams and visions and develop their soul and spiritual life.
+My vision is to support and nourish women’s emotional and spiritual life through inspiration, guidance and education.
+I assist women to change their lives, pursue their dreams and visions and develop their soul and spiritual life.

-We also provide teachings on women’s psychology and spirituality through our online products and programs, our facebook page and website, and through offering retreats and soul life coaching.
-Our approach is holistic and contemporary, blending modern psychological approaches with healing modalities and spiritual awareness.
+I also provide teachings on women’s psychology and spirituality through my online products and programs, and through offering retreats and soul life coaching.
+My approach is holistic and contemporary, blending modern psychological approaches with healing modalities and spiritual awareness.

 Our body’s response to chronic stress is to release hormones such as cortisol, which is known to adversely affect all systems of the body, including the immune, digestive and cardiovascular systems.
 Stress also impacts our mental health and emotional wellbeing and can lead to feelings of depression and anxiety, along with irritability and resentment.